ADC-Projeto/adc-pei-2526-part5/README.md

     }
     ```

-  > On success, the response body contains the JWT token and the `session::apdc` cookie is set automatically.
+  > On success, the response body contains the JWT token and the `session::adc` cookie is set automatically.
 Postman will store and send it on subsequent requests.

 3. Access a protected endpoint
     - Method: **GET**